ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

 ```
 For reasons that will be clear when the chronomaps are made, for the starting coordinates I picked the ones given by `geonamescache` instead of the result of Google Maps.
 Given that the coordinates of a city are not a sharply defined concept, there will be smaller differences between what each database returns, and it should not be a problem.

-For defining the grid around the origin, I make a mixed rectangular/axial map (with 24824 points in the rectangular grid, and a polar grid with 24 bearings and 20 points along each bearing), that spans a maximum distance of 175 miles (2.5 hours\*70mph) from the origin in each direction.
+For defining the grid around the origin, I make a mixed rectangular/polar grid (with 24824 points in the rectangular grid, and a polar grid with 24 bearings and 20 points along each bearing), that spans a maximum distance of 175 miles (2.5 hours\*70mph) from the origin in each direction.
 Because I will be later interested in zooming in near the origin, I also add a smaller rectangular 10\*10 subgrid with a semiaxis of 10 miles (10hours\*1mph), which will allow me to have dense data near the origin.
 Finally, I throw away all the points that are not on land, using the `is_land` method of `Basemap` (which reads the GSHHG shoreline database) iterated over the grid.

 ![/assets/images/chronomaps/tutorial_1-grid.png](/assets/images/chronomaps/tutorial_1-grid.png)